amirkeren/bluemix-workshop/README.md

 2. Choose "Cloudant Changes" and then click on the Green "New Trigger"

-3. Provide a name for the trigger and proceed to select the instance of the Cloudant you created earlier (note that it selected the "phrases" dbname by default since that is the only one available)
+3. Provide a name for the trigger and proceed to select the instance of Cloudant you created earlier (note that it selected the "phrases" dbname by default since that is the only one available)

 4. Click on "Save Configuration" and "Next"